 Detroit was exactly like Milwaukee, only larger and much older, and, being a wet day, it was dirty and abominable.
-We glanced hastily at the city, and after careful scrutiny by the U.S. pickets at the wharf, who seemed half inclined to stop us as deserters or Confederate spies, were off again across Lake St. Clair, in the most uncomfortably crowded steamer (where in the world were all the people going?) to Windsor, the border town of the Canadian territory, smaller than Detroit and dirtier, and thence a hundred miles up the Great Western line to -- London.
+We glanced hastily at the city, and after careful scrutiny by the U.S. pickets at the wharf, who seemed half inclined to stop us as deserters or Confederate spies, were off again across Lake St. Clair, in the most uncomfortably crowded steamer (where in the world were all the people going?) to Windsor, the border town of the Canadian territory, smaller than Detroit and dirtier, and thence a hundred miles up the Great Western line to ----- London.
 It was past midnight when we reached the hotel, and you may imagine, or rather, perhaps, you cannot imagine, how tired we were after this tremendous stretch of cars and steam-boats.
 But we were well "fixed up" in the way of beds, a luxury which we had not enjoyed for five nights (for we had last tucked ourselves up at St. Paul's), and we both slept like children.

-London is a miniature of its namesake in the old country.
-Its inhabitants, I have no doubt, flatter themselves that the likeness is sufficiently correct to justify their assumption of the title, and as far as names go (if there is anything in a name) the resemblance is perfect.
-There is an Oxford Street, a Regent Street, a Holborn (with an "H"), a Bond Street, Piccadilly, and Pall Mall; there is a Thames, too, very different though from its mud-running progenitor of Westminster-a clear, lively little stream, with high sloping banks and rocky bed.
-But it is all on such a diminutive scale that the comparison is ludicrous. taking a sight at the British Metropolis through the wrong end of a telescope.
+and rocky bed.
+But it is all on such a diminutive scale that the comparison is ludicrous.
+It is like taking a sight at the British Metropolis through the wrong end of a telescope.
 Everything is so absurdly dwarfed, that I could scarce restrain my laughter at the toy-like imitation.
 But it is like enough to the original to remind me forcibly of many of its characteristics.
-It was wet and muddy and extremely dirty; it was foggy, too (though not yellow); there was plenty of bustle and excitement in the streets, for the sessions were on; and the houses were low and irregular. on the whole I did not find that I was so impressed as I ought to have been by these touching mementoes of my native city.
-Of course I kept to myself my own ideas as to the success of the imitation, and if the Canadian Londoners fondly imagine that their little village is worthy to bear the name of its prototype, by all means let them enjoy the innocent delusion. pleases them, and it does not hurt us.
+It was wet and muddy and extremely dirty; it was foggy, too (though not yellow); there was plenty of bustle and excitement in the streets, for the sessions were on; and the houses were low and irregular.
+But on the whole I did not find that I was so impressed as I ought to have been by these touching mementoes of my native city.
+Of course I kept to myself my own ideas as to the success of the imitation, and if the Canadian Londoners fondly imagine that their little village is worthy to bear the name of its prototype, by all means let them enjoy the innocent delusion.
+It pleases them, and it does not hurt us.